mittwald/cli/README.md

   -o, --org-id=<value>   ID or short ID of an org; this flag is optional if a default org is set in the context -q, --quiet            suppress process output and only display a machine-readable summary.
       --email=<value>    (required) The email address of the user to invite.
-      --expires=<value>  An interval after which the invitation expires (examples: 30m, 30d, 1y).
+      --expires=<value>  an interval after which the invitation expires (examples: 30m, 30d, 1y).
       --message=<value>  A message to include in the invitation email.
       --role=<option>    [default: member] The role of the user to invite.
                          <options: owner|member|accountant>